nanoframework/nanoframework.github.io/content/community-targets/NESHTEC-NeshNode.md

 # NESHTEC NeshNode

-NeshNode is a flexible, high performance board featuring a powerful STM32F7 dual core RISC based microcontroller, on-board ethernet, battery charger, lots of I/Os and two MikroE® Click™ sockets.
+NeshNode is a flexible, high performance board featuring a powerful STM32F7 dual core RISC based microcontroller, on-board ethernet, battery charger, lots of I/Os, two MikroE® Click™ sockets and a lot of tiny details, like a robust USB-C connector.

 Furthermore, our board has been extensively tested by the independent testing institute [TÜV Nord](https://www.tuev-nord.de/) for EMC/EMI (electromagnetic compatibility / interference), which means that it is fully compliant with EU regulations (CE).

 ![NESHTEC NeshNode](../../images/community-targets/NESHTEC-NeshNode-STM32F7-1.1-nf.png)

 ## How to get one?
-Just check out or shop, we'll ship the board from Germany: https://neshtec.eu/products/neshnode-controllerplatine
+Just check out our shop, we'll ship the board from Germany: https://neshtec.eu/products/neshnode-controllerplatine

 (We are working on a English translation, sorry about that)